 This might mean cutting your losses on a project that isn't working out or investing more resources in an area that's showing promise.

-- Communicating them effectively to your team, vendors, and accountability partners.
+- Communicating effectively to your team, vendors, and accountability partners.
 Making sure that everyone understands your goals and how they fit into the overall strategy, you can ensure that everyone is working towards the same objective.

 Aligning your actions will help you to achieve your business objectives and build a sustainable and profitable business.